cardamomcode/fable-python/docs/blogpost.md

     | Rectangle(width, height) -> width * height
 ```

-The compiler will warn you if you forget to handle a case.
+The compiler warns you if you forget to handle a case.
 No more runtime
-`AttributeError` because you forgot a shape type!
+`AttributeError` because you forgot a shape type.

 #### Records